duceppemo/QIIME2_ITS/README.md

 Please make sure that your samples are already demultiplexed, i.e. you have one fastq file per sample.

+Note that the DADA2 QIIME2 plugin is meant to process Illumina data.
+When running DADA2 in standalone mode, settings can be tweaked to compensate for IonTorrent errors (https://benjjneb.github.io/dada2/faq.html#can-i-use-dada2-with-my-454-or-ion-torrent-data), but those options are not available in the QIIME2 plugin.
+You may want to compare both to validate this pipeline for you applications.

+Lastly, I only had acces to limited data set to write this pipeline.
+It's quite possible that you may encounter problems running it.
+If that is the case, please let me know by reporting an issue.
 ## Installation

 1. Make sure you have conda installed.
 See https://docs.conda.io/en/latest/miniconda.html for `miniconda` installation instructions.
 You may prefer to install `anaconda`. `mamba` can also be installed afterward to speedup environment creation and package installation.